kagisearch/kagi-docs/docs/kagi/getting-started/setting-default.md

     - **Alias:** `kagi`
 6. Select the new "Kagi Search" as your default search engine using the dropdown at the top of this page.

+There is currently no way to manually set the 'Search suggestion API' for a search engine in Firefox desktop.
+Instaling [the extension](#browser_extension) does allow you to use suggestions.

 <a name="firefox_android_mobile"></a>
 #### Android Mobile {#firefox_android_mobile}